mrismanaziz/Reforestation/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## ‘Put the cat out’ … ‘I didn’t realize it was on fire